 Protected land, precarious housing

-Many have lived in the area for generations and are integral to local schools, businesses, and daily life, even as they remain largely absent from official census counts.
+Many of these families have lived in the area for generations and are deeply embedded in local schools, businesses, and everyday community life, yet they remain largely absent from official census counts.

-Marin is one of the wealthiest counties in California, yet housing is scarce and expensive.
-For decades, ranches and farms have filled that gap by providing housing the workforce can afford, although often in substandard conditions.
+At the same time, Marin is one of the wealthiest counties in California, with extremely high housing prices and little affordable housing.
+For decades, ranches and farms have partially filled that gap by providing housing that working families could afford, though often in substandard conditions.

 Funders filling gaps